 - A. The EASC of the OK Region was formed in September of 1985. - B. The boundaries of the EASC shall, in general, be the eastern part of the state of Oklahoma - C. The EASC shall be comprised of recognized groups.
-Groups are "recognized" by the EASC after being registered with the World Service Office (WSO). - D. The number of recognized groups in the EASC shall be flexible according to the needs of the groups.
+Groups are "recognized" by the EASC after a GSR attends EASC. - D. The number of recognized groups in the EASC shall be flexible according to the needs of the groups.